Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/public_data_models/given_basis_data_for_settlement_report/when_minimal_wholesale_standard_scenario/readme.md

-# When charge link periods basis data is available
+# When minimal standard wholesale scenario

-The purpose of this test is to test the view for settlement reports that is used to get charge link periods basis data.
+The purpose is to test that the views for settlement reports returns the expected columns and rows for the wholesale standard scenario.

 ## Design considerations